KaiHiwatari8/powerupdjango/README.md

-# PowerUpDjango with MayBeJay in partnership w/ HimanCodes
+# PowerUpDjango with MayBeJay
+This is done in partnership w/ HimanCodes

 "I have a secret universe: 127.0.0.1:8000."